 Critical Conversation is a free event that encourages critical discussion about work being made and presented in Perth.

-Each month, a panel of artists, arts workers, producers and critics engage in a facilitated conversation in front of an audience about work that has been presented in Perth in the preceding weeks.
-Following on from this, the facilitator leads a Q&A with the audience and panellists.
+A panel of artists, arts workers, producers and critics engage in a facilitated conversation in front of an audience about work that has been presented in Perth in the preceding weeks.
+Following on from this, the facilitator leads a Q&A with the audience and panelist.
 The aim of Critical Conversation is to encourage dialogue, provoke thought and increase the level of critical discussion and quality of response to work in Perth.

 Want to be kept in the loop about future panels?
-Email harriet[at]blueroom.org.au to be added to the mailing list.
+Email samantha[at]blueroom.org.au to be added to the mailing list.